Functions is a great addition which allows you to add text, formula or value functions into your Array forms.

 When a name is entered into this function it is colour coded red.
 When you click the plus button on this function, you can join another element to give you either all the text answers together or a total of 2 numeric answers together and this can be repeated as many times you need it.

-Example of an answer function
+Example of an value function

 One of your forms may be a survey or checklist which allocates each question’s answer with a fixed number.
-To do this, set up an answer function for each element you want to allocate a number to.
+To do this, set up an value function for each element you want to allocate a number to.
 In this example we have named them ‘Answer’ and ‘Answer 1’ with a Radio List and Drop Down elements.

 Once you have allocated the answer with numbers, you need to display this in an element on your form.
 You can drag a ‘Short Answer’ or ‘Number Field’ element on to your form then highlight the element.